 - Press and hold down the appropriate attribute button.
-The red lights in the PALETTE SELECTION buttons indicate which palettes are already programmed (if any). - Press and hold down the required PALETTE SELECTION button for approx. 1 second, until the red light in the button flashes, and the LCD changes to the following:
+This turns the CHANNEL FLASH buttons into palette selection buttons.
+The red lights in the CHANNEL FLASH buttons indicate which palettes are already programmed (if any). - Press and hold down the required palette selection button for approx. 1 second, until the red light in the button flashes, and the LCD changes to the following: